haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 - (g) **Split**: Used to divide an input layer into two or more layers based on a split layer.

+(Hungry for more?
+Check

 ### Geometric predicates
 Geometric predicates are functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.
-They are often part of the options when doi
+They are often part of the options when doing overlay analysis, come back to this section when you run into them.

 ![](https://docs.qgis.org/3.28/en/_images/selectbylocation.png)
 Using the figure above, we are looking for the green circles by spatially comparing them to the orange rectangle feature.
 Available geometric predicates are: